truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * Click the Display button.

-The grub file does not run when the VM is started.
-This can be done manually, after each start,  at the shell prompt.
+**The grub file does not run when the VM is started.
+This can be done manually after each start.**
+At the shell prompt:
 * Type FS0: and the Reurn key on the Keyboard.
 * Type cd EFI and the Reurn key on the Keyboard.
 * Type cd Debian and the Reurn key on the Keyboard